The monodromy of unit-root $F$-isocrystals with geometric origin: Introduction

 \subsection{Motivation}

-Let $C$ be a smooth curve over a finite field $k=\mathbb{F}_q$ in characteristic $p$.
-Classically, the study of motives over $C$ began with the study of $\ell$-adic \'etale sheaves on $C$, where $\ell \neq p$.
+Let $C$ be a smooth curve over a finite field $\mathfrak{K}=\mathbb{F}_q$ in characteristic $p$.
+Classically, the study of motives over $C$ has focused on lisse $\ell$-adic \'etale sheaves on $C$, where $\ell \neq p$.
 It is natural to ask for a $p$-adic counterpart to the $\ell$-adic theory.
-However, there are far too many $p$-adic \'etale sheaves and they tend to be poorly behaved compared to their $\ell$-adic counterparts.
+However, there are far too many lisse $p$-adic \'etale sheaves and they tend to be poorly behaved compared to their $\ell$-adic counterparts.
 For example, if we have a family of ordinary elliptic curves $f:E \to C$, the relative first degree $p$-adic \'etale cohomology $R^1_{et} f_* \Q_p$ has rank one.
 In contrast, the relative $\ell$-adic cohomology sheaf $R^1_{et} f_* \Q_\ell$ has rank two, as is expected.
-Instead, the correct $p$-adic coefficient objects are overconvergent $F$-isocrystals, which were first introduced by Pierre Berthelot (see \cite{Berthelot1}).
+Instead, the correct $p$-adic coefficient objects are overconvergent $\mathbf{F}$-isocrystals, which were first introduced by Pierre Berthelot (see \cite{Berthelot1}).

-Overconvergent $F$-isocrystals have a remarkable extra structure that is absent in their $\ell$-adic counterparts: a \emph{slope filtration}.
-Without giving any definitions, consider the overconvergent $F$-isocrystal $M$ that acts as the $p$-adic counterpart to the lisse sheaf $R^1_{et} f_* \Q_\ell$.
+Overconvergent $\mathbf{F}$-isocrystals have a remarkable extra structure that is absent in the $\ell$-adic theory: a \emph{slope filtration}.
+Without giving any definitions, consider the overconvergent $\mathbf{F}$-isocrystal $M$ that acts as the $p$-adic counterpart to the lisse sheaf $R^1_{et} f_* \Q_\ell$.
 The properties of $M$ follow those of $R^1_{et} f_* \Q_\ell$.
 First, $M$ has rank two.
 Just as in the $\ell$-adic case, for any $x \in C$ we may consider the fiber $M_x$ and the action of Frobenius on $M_x$.
 The characteristic polynomial of this action will describe the zeta function of the elliptic curve $E_x$:

-Here, we obtain one fundamental difference between the $\ell$-adic and $p$-adic situations.
+Here, we see a fundamental difference between the $\ell$-adic and $p$-adic situations.
 The roots of the numerator of $Z(E_x,s)$ are both $\ell$-adic units.
-However, since $E_x$ is ordinary, one root is a $p$-adic unit and the root has $q$-adic valuation one.
-Even before the modern definition of an $F$-isocrystal was in place, Dwork discovered something miraculous with no $\ell$-adic analogue: these unit roots come from a rank one subobject $M^{u-r}$ of $M$ existing in a larger category of convergent $F$-isocrystals.
-It was later demonstrated by Katz in \cite{Katz-p-adic_properties} that any ``unit-root'' $F$-isocrystal corresponds to a $p$-adic \'etale sheaf--the characteristic $p$ Riemann-Hilbert correspondence.
-As one may expect, the $p$-adic \'etale sheaf corresponding to $M^{u-r}$ is $R^1_{et} f_* \Q_p$.
+However, since $E_x$ is ordinary, one root is a $p$-adic unit and the other root has $q$-adic valuation one.
+Even before the modern definition of an $\mathbf{F}$-isocrystal was in place, Dwork discovered something miraculous with no $\ell$-adic analogue: these unit roots come from a rank one subobject $M^{unit}$ of $M$ existing in a larger category of convergent $\mathbf{F}$-isocrystals.
+It was later demonstrated by Katz in \cite{Katz-p-adic_properties} that any ``unit-root'' $\mathbf{F}$-isocrystal corresponds to a $p$-adic \'etale sheaf.
+As one may expect, the $p$-adic \'etale sheaf corresponding to $M^{unit}$ is $R^1_{et} f_* \Q_p$.